-The VIN (Vehicle Identification Number) tag is located above the king pin (Figure 1-1).
-The VIN tag must be clearly visible at all times and must not be altered, removed, or tampered with in any way.
-You will need to know the VIN for any warranty questions or future transactions.
+The VIN and GAWR tags are located above the king pin (Figure 1-1).
+Both tags must be clearly visible at all times and must not be altered, removed, or tampered with in any way.
+You will need to know the information on these tags for any warranty questions or future transactions.